mit-cml/yrtoolkit/yr/tutorials/RL_TametheDog.md

 ![Scan QR Code](../images/RL_tamethedog/QRCode.png){:.enlargeImage}

 Test everything thoroughly and see if the dog is learning according to its learning rate after the first 10 random responses.
+Be sure to try different learning rates (for example: 0.00, 0.25, 0.50, 0.75, 1.0)for the dog and see that the learning results are in accordance with these different learning rate values.

 Congratulations!
 You have coded your first AI Reinforcement Learning (RL) project.

 # Expand Your App